TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 # Installation
 Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013, 2015 and 2017 are supported.

+## Issues with Resharper
+In case you cant see anything in the options dialog, first uninstall Resharper and open the options dialog.
+After this you can install Resharper again (go figure)!.

 # Alternatives
 SonarLint is the official extension provided by SonarSource.
 It support C# and VB.Net.